Strategies for Creating a Supportive Work Environment for Sexual and Reproductive Health Staff Toolkit

 Illustration of healthcare staff in a meeting room

-These action steps and resources are just a few pieces of the larger puzzle of ensuring staff feel supported and valued.
-Some staff may feel more comfortable participating in these activities than others.
-You and your colleagues may have a range of reasons for not feeling open at work, including experiences of racism, sexism, and/or other types of discrimination or trauma.
-Fostering a environment can help establish a feeling of safety and security—the bedrock of a successful, supportive organizational climate.
+The action steps and resources in this toolkit are just some ways of ensuring staff feel supported and valued.
+Some staff may feel more comfortable than others participating in these activities.
+You and your colleagues may have reasons for not feeling open at work, including experiences of racism, sexism, and/or other types of discrimination or trauma.
+Fostering a trauma-informed environment can help establish a feeling of safety and security—the bedrock of a successful, supportive organizational climate.

 Action Steps